-Rollover on southbound I-5 in Seattle causes big morning rush-hour traffic jam
+Rollover on southbound I-5 in Seattle causes huge rush-hour traffic jam

-A box truck carrying steel plates overturned on Interstate 5 early Thursday, according to the Washington State Patrol.
+A truck carrying steel plates overturned on Interstate 5 early Thursday, according to the Washington State Patrol.

 A rollover crash caused a miles-long backup after a box truck carrying steel plates overturned on Interstate 5 early Thursday, according to the Washington State Patrol.